garmistry/Lob-API-Demo/README.md

 --- Please swap out API Keys for LOB in 'index.js'.

-Thanks for checking out this demo of the LOB API.
+Thanks for checking out this demo of the Lob API.

 To start.